MV Leirna: Layout

-The Leirna has a main car deck with 3 lanes for vehicles.
 There are two passenger saloons with excellent views across Lerwick harbour.
-Situated in the upper passenger saloon there is an unused vending machine with a selection of hot and cold drinks.
+Situated in the upper passenger saloon there is a non operational vending machine with a selection of hot and cold drinks.
 Each saloon has a toilet.

 Service

 The Leirna operates the Bressay Ferry Service linking Lerwick on the Shetland Mainland to Maryfield, Bressay.
-She was purpose built for this route.
+She was purpose-built for this route.